AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ## Filter expressions

-You can apply filter expressions any read operation that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
+You can apply filter expressions to any read operation that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
 The filter expression is applied to the collection events conditionally filtering events that do not meet the filter conditions.

-For more information, see [Filter expressions](xref:sdsFilterExpressionsValues).
+For more information, see <xref:sdsFilterExpressionsValues>.

 ## Table format